-Vieira de Almeida (VdA) is a leading international law firm with more than 40 years of history, recognised for its impressive track record and innovative approach in corporate legal services.
+Vieira de Almeida (VdA) is a leading international law firm with more than 40 years of history, recognised for its impressive track record and innovative approach to corporate legal services.
 The excellence of its highly specialised legal services covering several industries and practice areas enables VdA to overcome the increasingly complex challenges faced by its clients.
 VdA offers robust solutions grounded in consistent standards of excellence, ethics and professionalism.
 Recognition of the excellence of our work is shared by the entire team, as well as with clients and stakeholders, and is acknowledged by leading professional associations, legal publications and academic entities.
 VdA has been consistently recognised for its outstanding and innovative services, having received the most prestigious international accolades and awards of the legal industry.

-Through the VdA Legal Partners network, clients have access to 12 jurisdictions, with a broad sectoral coverage in all Portuguese-speaking and several French-speaking African countries, as well as Timor-Leste.
+Through the VdA Legal Partners network, clients have access to seven jurisdictions, with a broad sectoral coverage in all Portuguese-speaking African countries, as well as Timor-Leste.
+VdA works with a full spectrum of clients, both local and international, including originators, sponsors, arrangers, investors and servicers.

-Angola - Cabo Verde - Cameroon - Chad - Congo - Democratic Republic of the Congo - Equatorial Guinea - Gabon - Mozambique - Portugal - São Tomé and Príncipe - Timor-Leste www.vda.pt
+Angola - Cabo Verde - Equatorial Guinea - Mozambique - Portugal - São Tomé and Príncipe - Timor-Leste www.vda.pt